piotr-rarus/python-template/README.md

 Are you tired of dealing with messy code, debugging errors, and fixing bugs that could have been prevented with proper tools and practices?
 Do you want to improve the overall quality of your projects while saving time in the long run?
 Then this template is perfect for you!

-This is a template repository dedicated to ML projects in `Python`.
+This is a template repository dedicated to `Python` projects.
 It provides some basic tools and configs necessary to kickstart the development.
 It includes linting, type checking, package management, testing and CI.

 ## Prerequisites